 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Answers in Genesis a Quackery level pseudoscience website that rejects the consensus of science in regards to evolution.
+- Overall, we rate Answers in Genesis a Quackery level pseudoscience website that rejects the consensus of science regarding evolution.

 Factual Reporting: LOW

-Ken Ham is also the creator of the Creation Museum in Tennesse that promotes pseudoscientific, young-Earth creationist (YEC) explanation of the origin of the universe based on a literal interpretation of the Genesis creation narrative in the Bible.
+Ken Ham is also the creator of the Creation Museum in Tennesse that promotes pseudoscientific, young-Earth creationist (YEC) explanation of the universe’s origin based on a literal interpretation of the Genesis creation narrative in the Bible.

 Funded by / Ownership

-Answers in Genesis Answers is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
-Revenue is derived through donations.
+Answers in Genesis is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Donations generate revenue.

 Analysis / Bias

 In review, Answers in Genesis is a website that publishes news and information regarding young-earth creationism.
-The website rejects the scientific consensus of evolution such as this: Evolution?
+The website rejects the scientific consensus on evolution such as this: Evolution?
 Impossible!.
 This review will be short.
 They reject science and interpret Genesis literally.
-Since we rate sources based on scientific consensus, Answers in Genesis is clearly pseudoscientific by our methodology.
-A disclosure: several years ago I refuted Ken Ham with scientific evidence on his Facebook page and was promptly blocked without explanation.
+Since we rate sources based on scientific consensus, Answers in Genesis is pseudoscientific by our methodology.
+A disclosure: several years ago, I refuted Ken Ham with scientific evidence on his Facebook page and was promptly blocked without explanation.

-Overall, we rate Answers in Genesis a Quackery level pseudoscience website that rejects the consensus of science in regards to evolution.
-(D. Van Zandt 8/22/2016) Updated (5/30/2020)
+Overall, we rate Answers in Genesis a Quackery level pseudoscience website that rejects the consensus of science regarding evolution.
+(D. Van Zandt 8/22/2016) Updated (02/18/2022)